 Although she favored legal action over direct action, Phillips made it a priority to march along with the Youth Council on the second day of the open housing marches.
 She was also arrested a few days later for allegedly violating Mayor Maier‘s 30-day ban on marches and demonstrations.
 The Youth Council once again teamed up with Vel Phillips for its 1968 campaign against the Allen-Bradley Company’s discriminatory hiring policy.
 Although she did not march in the campaign, Phillips did assist the Youth Council in negotiating with the company’s officials and representatives.
 A few years later, in 1971, Governor Patrick Lucey appointed Phillips to the Milwaukee County Circuit Court, making her Wisconsin’s first African American judge.
 In 1978, she once again made history when she became the first African American to be elected as secretary of state.
-Phillips is still a committed activist and resides in Milwaukee.
+Phillips died on April 17, 2018 in Milwaukee.
 EM

 See also: citations for Vel Phillips in the bibliography